JacobBonner/JenkinsTutorial/README.md

 2. On the left side of the screen, click 'New Node'.
 Give the node the name 'worker', and check the box (circle) 'Permanent Agent'.
 Then press 'OK'.
 3. Now you should see a list of various fields that can be configured for the new node.
 If you want to read more about what each field is, click the blue question mark next to the field name on the right side of the screen.
 4. The 'Number of Executors' is the maximum number of concurrent builds that Jenkins may perform on this node.
 Leave this field as 1.
 5. The 'Remote root directory' is a directory on the agent that is dedicated to Jenkins.
-In this field, enter the value '/home/vagrant'.
+In this field, enter the value `/home/vagrant`.
 6. Change the 'Launch method' to 'Launch agents via SSH'.
-Under this field we have ...
+Under this field, enter the following:
     - __Host__, which needs to be the private ip address of the jenkins_worker virtual machine.
 If you changed the values of the ip addresses on lines 8 and 9 of `/vagrant/Vagrantfile`, enter the value for `IP_ADDRESS_WORKER`, otherwise enter '192.168.33.11'.
     - __Credentials__, which we need to add a new credential for.
 Press the button 'Add' and click the dropdown 'Jenkins'.
 In the popup window:
         - Change 'Kind' to 'SSH Username with private key'.